 - Urgent care facilities have extended hours and are best utilized for minor illnesses or injuries, or when you can’t wait for an appointment at the doctor’s office.

 - For emergencies, call 911 or go to a hospital’s emergency room.

 The cost of medical treatment and hospitalization in the U.S. is extremely high.
 Washington University thus has a mandatory health insurance program.
 Students are automatically billed for the fee of this insurance.
 Your enrollment into the insurance is also automatic upon completing your registration for the first semester of each academic year.
 Coverage runs from August 1 to Dec 31 and January 1 to July 31.
 Spouses and dependents are strongly urged to purchase major medical insurance due to the high cost of medical treatment.

 The health insurance policy at Washington University does not cover the cost of eye examinations, eyeglasses or dental work.
 These services are expensive in the U.S.; therefore, you are advised to have this work completed prior to leaving your country.

-Habif Health and Wellness Center provides excellent care for the evaluation and treatment of illness or injury, preventive health care, mental health services and health education.
+Habif Health and Wellness Center provides excellent care for the evaluation and treatment of illness or injury, preventive health care, counseling and psychological services and health education.
 Some Habif Center services have additional costs, such as laboratory tests, X-rays, procedures, etc. Your first stop for health care while at the university should be Habif Center.